Time for a little myth busting. Somewhere along the way, someone pushed the idea that running was free. ‘Just lace up your shoes and go!’

 I suppose running is cheap in comparison to some other athletic pursuits.
 Hockey requires a ton a gear, scuba diving gear is seriously expensive (and heavy).
 A triathlon requires gear for three separate sports.

-So maybe running is cheaper, but it is still not cheap- At least if you want to keep your body and your feet happy and healthy (which you do, BTW).
+So maybe running is cheaper, but it is still not cheap- at least if you want to keep your body and your feet happy and healthy (which you do, BTW).
 But with a little research and planning, you can save a little bit here and there.

-A solid pair of running shoes is a $150 or more.
+A solid pair of running shoes is $150 or more.
 Even shoes that simulate what it is like to run barefoot (which can be done for free) are over $100.

-For us ladies, a quality jog bra can run you upwards of $70, and if you are running regularly you will need more than one.
+For us ladies, a quality jog bra can run you upwards of $70, and if you are running regularly, you will need more than one.
 Tech fabric pants, specialty socks?
 Definitely not free.
 Add in a $400 GPS watch and a $120 hydration pack, the impact on the wallet is noticeable.